 Chiat wanted the commercial to qualify for upcoming advertising awards and sure enough it won just about every possible award, including best commercial of the decade.

 More than thirty years later it’s still considered one of the most memorable television commercials ever made.
-See:
+See more about it:

-If you ever get a chance, read the book Twenty ads that shook the world for this story.
-Apple Computer’s famous 1984 Super Bowl Ad, a sixty-second mini-movie for Apple Computer’s Macintosh, showing a club-wielding symbol of freedom smashing the 1984 Orwellian nightmare.
-The story goes that Steve Wozniak gets his check book out and offers to pay for the first Ad if Mr. Jobs also paid for the second Ad.
+If you ever get a chance, read the book Twenty ads that shook the world for more about Apple Tv commercial.
+As you saw in Video above, Apple Computer’s famous 1984 Super Bowl Ad was a sixty-second mini-movie for Apple Computer’s Macintosh, showing a club-wielding symbol of freedom smashing the 1984 Orwellian nightmare.
+The story goes that Steve Wozniak gets his check book out and offers to pay for the Ad if Mr. Jobs also paid for the Ad.
 The reason they wanted to pay was the apathy of Apple board of directors toward the Ad.
 The creative genius behind Apple commercial was Lee Clow, executive vice president and creative director of Chiat/Day/Mojo, a Los Angeles-based agency.

 Clow has been identified as “the force behind some of the most remarkable U.S. ad campaigns of recent years.
 In one famous billboard campaign for Nike, he had unidentified Olympic hopefuls in striking poses, such as clearing hurdles at the track, displayed on massive outdoor billboards and the sides of buildings, with only the smallest mention of the sponsor, Nike.
 He has been described as having a unique ability to spot an idea and know if it will work.
 In discussing his creative style, Clow argues for the need to generate confidence and to take the lead in sticking to an idea.